 All patients should try to exercise for five to ten minutes before you begin your walk.
 It will help prevent aches and pains.
 Try to establish a plan for yourself by setting goals that are attainable.
 You can take two five-minute walks every day and then if you prefer, it can be changed to two thirty- minute walks a week.
 Do whatever you feel more comfortable with.
 Do not try to push yourself beyond what you are capable of doing.
 Often walking with a partner helps make it more pleasurable.
 When your walk is completed, we suggest that you stretch because that will help your body cool down.

 Exercising with WEIGHTS is highly recommended.
 We suggest a weightlifting program that focuses on the upper body.
 Our focus is in that area because many overweight people have already developed strong leg muscles because of all the extra weight their legs have had to support.
-In addition, many obese people have injuries and pains in their ankles, knees and hips.
+In addition, many obese people have injuries and pains in their ankles, knees, and hips.
 The added stress that weight lifting would cause to those areas would not be beneficial.
 In addition, women usually neglect their upper body when it comes to exercise.
-Because of these factors we limit our weightlifting program to strengthening the upper body.
+Because of these factors, we limit our weightlifting program to strengthening the upper body.

 With the purchase of 2 inexpensive dumbbells your program can begin.
-Women generally start with either two, three or four pound dumbbells.
+Women generally start with either two, three or four-pound dumbbells.
 Men begin with three, five or seven and one half pound dumbbells.
 Start off by lifting the weights and performing your exercise 10 to 15 times every other day.
 If you experience pain or get tired, then you are probably using a dumbbell that is too heavy for you.
 We recommend setting a goal of three sets of ten to fifteen repetitions.
 (A repetition is one complete range of motion of the weightlifting exercise.
 A set is the total number of repetitions of a specific exercise that you would complete.)

 You can expect to feel some muscle soreness.
 If you experience pain then stop doing it and consult with our doctors.
-As you progress and find that the sets begin to get easier to perform you can increase the amount of repetitions to fifteen to twenty for three sets.
+As you progress and find that the sets begin to get easier to perform you can increase the number of repetitions to fifteen to twenty for three sets.
 Don’t push yourself too hard.
 Do it at a gradual pace and it will eventually work for you.

 STRETCHING is part of your exercise program and is performed before and after walking and lifting weights.
 While stretching you should not feel any pain.
-If that happens change your position and reduce the amount of force you were using.
+If that happens to change your position and reduce the amount of force you were using.
 Stretching should be a smooth, slow, gentle and extended activity.
 Avoid bouncing.
 Each stretch should be held for approximately thirty seconds as you breathe in and out deeply and slowly.
 As you stretch, your muscles begin to lengthen and the tension decreases.

 EXERCISING AT HOME WITHOUT EQUIPMENT is convenient, not costly, and a great way to help achieve your weight loss goals.
 The walk space at home becomes your exercise area and exercising becomes part of your daily activities when you are home.
 You can walk in circles or back and forth while listening to the TV or radio.
 You can also do it while meditating or singing.
 Twenty minutes of walking is equivalent to approximately walking one mile.
-If you watched two half hour TV shows or listened to the radio for one hour while you walked around the house you will have walked approximately three miles.
+If you watched two half-hour TV shows or listened to the radio for one hour while you walked around the house you will have walked approximately three miles.
 Look around the house and you can chart your course.
-Pathways through the living room, dining room, den and bedroom become your walking track.
+Pathways through the living room, dining room, den, and bedroom become your walking track.
 Circle the TV, couch, dining room table and chairs and you’re still on your track.
 Changing your pattern and direction can help make it a bit more interesting.
 You should begin this exercise slowly at first by spending twenty minutes doing it.
 Then you should gradually build it up to one hour.
 Try doing this every day, if possible.
 If not, then try to do it at least several times a week.
 Wall pushups and stomach crunches can also be done at home and at your convenience.

 Our program is one of MODERATION and GRADUATED STAGES.
 Your exercise program will be designed for you.
 It will be planned so that you can easily start it, increase it as you go along, and continue on with it long-term as it contributes to helping you achieve your weight loss goals.